-In 1970, Joe Mellen injected a local anesthetic into the skin above his skull, pointed the 6mm bit of an electric drill at the position of his third-eye brow chakra and drilled a hole through his skull, careful not to go too deep and puncture the dura mater.
+In 1970, Joe Mellen injected a local anesthetic into the skin above his skull, pointed the 6mm bit of an electric drill at the position of his third-eye chakra and drilled a hole through his skull, careful not to go too deep and puncture the dura mater.
 The entire process took half an hour from start to finish, including clean-up.

 Like any reasonable person, you might ask yourself… Why?